 What are acrylic partial dentures?

-As their name implies, the base portion (major connector) of an acrylic partial is made out of (gum-colored) plastic.
-The needed denture teeth and metal tooth clasps are embedded in this plastic base.
+As their name implies, the base portion (the major connector) of an acrylic partial is made out of (gum tissue colored) plastic.
+The appliance’s teeth, and any needed wire tooth clasps, are then embedded in this plastic base.

-Acrylic partials are typically considered to be less desirable than cast ones (in terms of function, strength, durability and their effect on the patient’s natural teeth).
-They do, however, offer the advantage that if more natural teeth are lost, additional artificial teeth can usually be added to the existing appliance.
-(A new partial does not have to be made, which is often the case with cast appliances.)
+- Acrylic partials are typically considered to be less desirable than cast ones (in terms of function, strength, durability, and their effect on the patient’s natural teeth).

 - Removable partial denture, flexible plastic base and clasps (Valplast®, Duraflex®, tcs®) – Upper or lower.